-During the first year of study, students acquire a thorough knowledge of microeconomic theory, macroeconomic theory, econometrics, and quantitative methods.
-The required courses are referred to as the "core."
-Except for Econometrics II, which is taken in the fall of the student's second year, all of the core classes are completed in the first year.
+During the first year of study, students acquire a thorough knowledge of microeconomic theory, macroeconomic theory, econometrics, and quantitative methods (mathematical and computational tools).
+Quantitative methods are not taught as a stand-alone course but are integrated into the micro, macro, and econometrics courses.
+The required courses are referred to as the "core" and are to be completed in the first year.

-Students who are well-prepared in mathematics or statistics may satisfy some of the core course requirements as determined by the Director of Graduate Studies in consultation with the Graduate Studies Committee.
+Students who are well-prepared in statistics may satisfy some of the core course requirements as determined by the director of graduate studies in consultation with the Graduate Studies Committee.

-After the spring semester, students take the comprehensive written exams in microeconomic and macroeconomic theory.
-These are competency evaluations that assesses the student's command of the essential concepts and methods that are necessary to read the literature and to perform research at the disciplinary frontier.
+Shortly after completing the core, students take comprehensive written exams in microeconomic and macroeconomic theory.
+These are competency evaluations that assesses the student's command of the essential concepts and methods necessary to read the literature and to perform research at the disciplinary frontier.
 Possible outcomes of the comprehensive exams are (a) Ph.D. pass, (b) M.A. pass, (c) fail.
 Students who do not attain a Ph.D. pass in either examination have one opportunity for a retake later that summer, typically in August.
 Failure to pass both exams at the Ph.D. level results in dismissal from the program.